candytale55/web-dev-fundamentals-archive/Short_Prefilled_README.md

 ## General info
-The purpose of the project is just learning and practicing (I'm a newbie)
+The purpose of the project is just personal learning.
+I may revisit this code to find different solutions or to apply it under other context.

 ## Features
 List of features ready and TODOs for future development